SAFE-Labs-Docs/Lab-Handbook/README.md

 HELP US!
 Please fill out our survey to improve and evaluate the handbook!
 <br/>

-We hope many labs will engage with the SAFE Labs Handbook: those who implement—or intend to implement within 3 months—all commitments, should feature the SAFE Labs logo on their website and should register for the SAFE Labs mailing list.
+We hope many labs will engage with the SAFE Labs Handbook: those who implement—or intend to implement within 3 months—all commitments, should feature the SAFE Labs logo on their website and should register for the SAFE Labs mailing list.<br/>

 In the longer term, we imagine the SAFE Labs Handbook as a versatile tool in academia.
 For example, institutions can use their “proportion of SAFE Labs” to monitor, and improve, their research culture (e.g. as a KPI).
 Funders could recognise (or even require) SAFE Labs compliance as an desired indicator of aware, fair, and equitable labs.
 We also envision an institutional handbook: actionable commitments for institutions to improve lab culture. <br/>